-The Honorable John Cratsley (Retired) is a mediator in the JAMS Boston Office.
-His mediations and arbritrations frquently involve employment disputes as well as construction and commercial matters.
+The Honorable John Cratsley (Retired) is a mediator and arbitrator in the JAMS Boston Office.
+His mediations and arbitrations frequently involve employment disputes as well as construction and commercial matters.
 Prior to joining JAMS in early 2012 he served on the Massachusetts Superior Court from 1987 to 2011 and on the District Court from 1973 to 1983.
-In the interim period, 1983 to 1987, he was the Chief of the Public Protection Bureau for Attorney General Frank Belloti.
-While on the Superiror Court, Judge Cratsley served as Regional Administrative Judge in both Suffolk and Norfolk Counties and as Chair of the Supreme Judicial Court's Standing Committee on Dispute Resolution (1999 to 2004).
+In the interim period, 1983 to 1987, he was the Chief of the Public Protection Bureau for Attorney General Frank Bellotti.
+While on the Superior Court, Judge Cratsley served as Regional Administrative Judge in both Suffolk and Norfolk Counties and as Chair of the Supreme Judicial Court’s Standing Committee on Dispute Resolution (1999 to 2004).

 Rev. Thomas Getchell-Lacey